kubernetes/enhancements/keps/sig-apps/3850-backoff-limits-per-index-for-indexed-jobs/README.md

 [existing list]: https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/
 -->

-- [ ] Feature gate (also fill in values in `kep.yaml`)
+- [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+  - Feature gate name: JobBackoffLimitPerIndex
-  - Components depending on the feature gate:
+  - Components depending on the feature gate: kube-apiserver, kube-controller-manager
 - [ ] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control